Encyclopaedia

 Coloration and Sexual Dimorphism: A chaotic, mesmerizing masterpiece of genetics.
 The base canvas is a brilliant, reflective silver or a ghostly, pearlescent white.
 But instead of the straight, rigid vertical black bars of wild angelfish, the Marble is overwhelmingly fractured by deep, jagged, unpredictable blotches, broken streaks, and massive splatters (marbling) of velvet Pitch-Black.
 The dorsal and tail fins are heavily "tiger-striped."
 Golden hues often crown the forehead. **Visually Impossible to Sex:** Males and females are completely identical to the naked eye.
 Only extremely old "Alpha" males might, occasionally, develop a fleshy "nuchal hump", while a ripe female will only betray her sex when her thick, blunt breeding tube drops down just hours prior to spawning.

-Tank Setup: It demands the same unforgiving vertical requirements as all Angelfish: the absolute, most critical parameter is *water column height*.
+Aquarium Setup: It demands the same unforgiving vertical requirements as all Angelfish: the absolute, most critical parameter is *water column height*.
 The water level must never be shallower than 50-60 cm (20-24 inches) (in tanks roughly 55-75 Gallons / 250 liters minimum).
 Caging them in shallow breeder tanks causes horrific, permanent spinal and fin deformities.
 The ideal layout features thick, twisted Manzanita branches positioned completely vertically (to simulate reeds), and towering plants like Giant Vallisneria that the Angelfish instinctively "slide" into for camouflage.

-Feeding and Diet: Macro-omnivore with heavy piscivorous (fish-eating) tendencies.
+Diet and Feeding: Macro-omnivore with heavy piscivorous (fish-eating) tendencies.
 Endlessly gluttonous.
 In the wild, they decimate mosquito larvae, micro-crustaceans, and helpless fry.
 In captivity, they demand balanced, slow-sinking granules, high-protein cichlid flakes, and heavy (but carefully portioned) servings of frozen meaty foods: Bloodworms, giant Daphnia, and Brine Shrimp (Artemia).
 Because their mouths angle upwards for mid-water strikes, they will completely ignore food once it hits the gravel.

 Water Quality: Decades of commercial breeding have transformed the Marble Angel into an indestructible "tank" compared to delicate Wild Altums.
 It tolerates an immense range of conditions: pH from 6.0 up to 7.5, and surprisingly hard water (GH 5-15).
 It cannot, however, tolerate the cold (keep the heat locked at 26-28°C / 79-82°F) or violent water currents.
 Because of their flat "sail" bodies, strong filter outputs will exhaust them to death as they are constantly blown sideways.

-Reproduction in Captivity: A bi-parental, open-water substrate spawner.
+Aquarium Breeding: A bi-parental, open-water substrate spawner.
 The standard practice is buying a group of 6 and waiting for two fish to naturally "pair off" genetically.
 The pair will fanatically clean a large, broad leaf angled at 45 degrees, the filter intake pipe, or even the glass itself.
 The female will surgically paste 300 to 500 adhesive eggs in geometric rows.
 Sadly, due to poor commercial selective breeding in bare-bottom tanks, modern Marble strains have largely lost their parental brains; many young pairs will suffer severe anxiety and cannibalize their own entire nest at the first sign of darkness.

 Risks and Diseases: 1.
 The "Beginner's Trap": An Angelfish is not a "cute little flat fish."
 It starts as a dime in the pet store but violently mutates into an 8-inch leviathan, causing devastation for owners who cram them into 10-gallon bowls.
 2. Internal Flagellates (Hexamita): Feeding cheap, filler-heavy dry flakes or completely improper red mammalian meat (like beefheart) will brutally clog their intestines, causing white stringy feces, wasting disease, and death.
 3. "Feeler" infections caused by wounds from aggressive tankmates.